ArtisanCode/artisancode.github.io/_posts/2014-07-01-aspect-orientated-programming.md

 *   IL weaving by using a tool like [Postsharp][6].
 The interception is achieved at compile-time to provide you with a fully configured assembly post build.
 Full disclosure: I haven&#8217;t used Postsharp in a production like environment so I can&#8217;t comment on it&#8217;s effectiveness
 *   Runtime interception creation by using a tool like [Windsor.Castle][7] (or another DI container).
 Whilst this sounds like a scary thing, it&#8217;s not!
 Due to the fact that I use Castle as a DI container on all my projects, I prefer to hook into the interception mechanism provided by castle (kill two birds with one stone!)

-I promised you a look at one of the interceptors (or at least what they might look like) so here it is&#8230; [csharp] class LoggingAspect : IInterceptor
+I promised you a look at one of the interceptors (or at least what they might look like) so here it is&#8230; {% highlight ruby %} class LoggingAspect : IInterceptor

 {
 public void Intercept(IInvocation invocation)
 {